theogz/tagpro/README.md

 Static resources (HTML pages, css, scripts, images) can be found in `/public`.

-A Python script will compute the new rankings after each match
+A Python script will compute the new rankings after each match.

-A R script will draw a graph and send it to plot.ly for display
+A R script will draw a graph and send it to plot.ly for display.